equivalent/equivalent.github.io/_posts/til/2018-08-10-metaprogramming-ruby-examples.md

 This is a collection of Metaprogramming Ruby copy-paste examples.

-> article was wrote 2018-08-22 and examples were tried under Ruby
+> The definition of Metaprogramming is: code that defines/writes code.

-> version 2.5.1
+Article was published 2018-08-22 and examples were tried under Ruby version 2.5.1

 I'll be updating this article with more examples over the next couple of days.